AlekhyaMallina-Vedams/kaminario_manuals/doc/config-reference/source/tables/aodh-api.rst

    * - ``max_request_body_size`` = ``114688``
      - (Integer) The maximum body size for each request, in bytes.
    * - ``secure_proxy_ssl_header`` = ``X-Forwarded-Proto``
-     - (String) DEPRECATED: The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by an SSL termination proxy.
+     - (String) DEPRECATED: The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by a SSL termination proxy.